-Find out what radiotherapy is and when you might have it for nasal and paranasal sinus cancer.
+You might have radiotherapy as part of your treatment for nasal and paranasal sinus cancer.

-Radiotherapy uses high energy x-rays to kill cancer cells.
-You usually have the treatment for a short time each week day for a few weeks.
+Radiotherapy uses high energy x-rays to treat cancer cells.
+You usually have the treatment for a short time each weekday for a few weeks.
 The radiation is targeted specifically at the area of cancer from a large radiotherapy machine.

 For nasal cavity and paranasal sinus cancers, you may have:

 Radiotherapy may be the first choice of treatment for some types of nasal cavity and paranasal sinus cancers.
 It can cure many people with early stage cancers.
 Whether this type of treatment is suitable for you will depend on: